Rory Best: 2013–2019

 On 18 April 2019, Best announced that he would retire from professional rugby after the 2019 Rugby World Cup.
 "It is with mixed feelings that I announce my retirement from Ulster Rugby as of the end of this season," said Best.
 "This feels like the right time for me to go out on my terms, a luxury for which I feel very privileged,".

 His final match for Ireland was on 19 October 2019, when they lost to New Zealand, 14–46 in the quarter-finals of the 2019 Rugby World Cup, which was also Best's fourth World Cup tournament.

 Best was replaced by Niall Scannell in the 63rd minute, receiving a standing ovation from the crowd as he left the field.
 His achievements across his career earned his subsequent praise from All Blacks Captain, Kieran Read.

 He is the only Irish captain to have a win over Australia, New Zealand and South Africa and he is one of a few captains to achieve this.

 Best played his last two professional rugby matches for the Barbarians in November 2019.
 In the first, on 16 November 2019 at Twickenham, he captained the team in the Killic Cup match against the Flying Fijians who won 33–31.
-He again captained the Baa-Baas in his final match against Wales at the Principality Stadium, Cadiff, on 30 November 2019.
+He again captained the Baa-Baas in his final match against Wales at the Principality Stadium, Cardiff, on 30 November 2019.
 Wales won 43–33.
 When substituted in the 51st minute, Best received a standing ovation from the crowd, paying tribute to him and marking the end of his illustrious career.